masaccio/picow_day_clock/README.md

 Tests for the core clock functionality and error handling is largely complete through some very basic mocking of the Pico SDK.
 The [code](src/tests/mock.c) for the mocking is by no means complete and is just the very minimum required to make the clock function and generate errors that might occur such as DNS timeouts.

 The tests run on the host and assume Clang is available.
 Automated CI is provided by [GitHub runners](.github/workflows/build.yml).

+## Debug

+On boot, all LCDs are initialised first and diagnostic messages are displayed on the LCD1 as Wi-Fi and then NTP is initialised.
+On success, the clock starts.
+If any error is unrecoverable, signaled by a status message in red, the clock will not start and the diagnostics will remain.
+If the diagnostics do not appear at all, there is a problem with the LCD connections or the LCD driver.
+The following CMake configuration is available for debug to the UART:

+* `CLOCK_DEBUG_ENABLED`: debug messages from the day of week clock itself
+* `PICO_CYW43_ARCH_DEBUG_ENABLED`: SDK built-in debug of Wi-FI connections
+* `LWIP_MALLOC_DEBUG`: SDK built-in memory allocation debug
+* `LWIP_PROTOCOL_DEBUG`: SDK built-in UDP debug

 ## Pico pinout